yegor256/blog/_posts/2014/jul/2014-07-24-rultor-automated-merging.md

    resources and make errors  easily reproduceable.

  * **Tell vs. Trigger**.
-We need to communicate with DevOps tool through commands, right from our issue tracking system (Github issues, in most projects).
+We need to communicate with DevOps tool through commands, right from our issue tracking system (GitHub issues, in most projects).
 All existing DevOps systems trigger builds on certain conditions.
 We need our developers to be able to talk to the tool, through human-like commands in the tickets they are working with.